Frogging-Family/linux-tkg/README.md

 sudo dracut --force --hostonly --kver $_kernelname sudo grub-mkconfig -o /boot/grub/grub.cfg
 ```
-**Note:** these changes will not be tracked by your package manager and uninstalling requires manual intervention.
+**Note:** these changes will not be tracked by your package manager and uninstalling requires manual intervention. `./install.sh uninstall-help` can help with useful information if your install procedure follows the `Generic` approach.